 A leather couch is one of life's great treats.
 There's just something special about a genuine leather couch that is impressive.
 The look, the feel — and yes, even the smell — place leather couches a notch above the rest.
 If you have a leather couch, it's important to keep it clean and conditioned.
 Proper maintenance of your couch will not only make the couch look amazing, it will protect and preserve it.
-Here is a step-by-step guide to conditioning a leather couch.
+Here is a step-by-step guide on how to clean and condition a leather couch.

 Added protection.
-Conditioning your leather couch will add a layer of protection.
+Cleaning and conditioning your leather couch will add a layer of protection.
 Leather couches are often exposed to direct sunlight, which can dry them out.
-When you use a leather conditioner — like Leather Honey Leather Conditioner — it helps protect the leather couch from getting damaged.
+When you use a leather cleaner and conditioner — like Leather Honey Leather Cleaner and Leather Honey Leather Conditioner — it helps protect the leather couch from getting damaged.

 Increased usage.
 Leather couches aren't cheap, so naturally you'll want to make sure yours lasts as long as possible.
 Conditioning leather is one the best ways to do that.
 When leather couches become dry, they will crack and eventually deteriorate.
 Adding Leather Honey Leather Conditioner at least once every six months will ensure your leather couch lasts forever.

-How to condition a leather couch in six steps
+How to clean and condition a leather couch in six steps

 2. Let the couch dry.
 Once you've finished cleaning the leather couch, allow it to dry completely before applying any conditioner.
 If you can, wait at least 24 hours to ensure the leather is ready to be conditioned.